wooosh/tui-puppet/readme.md

   Does nothing and ignores the rest of the line.
 A space is required after #

 resize <width <height>
   Resizes the terminal to width x height.
+The terminal is 132x42 by default.

 quit
   Exits the program.